Edward J. Maloney

 Edward J. "Eddie" Maloney (August 8, 1968-) is Executive Director of the Center for New Designs in Learning and Scholarship at Georgetown University.
 He is also Professor of the Practice of Narrative Theory and Literature in the English Department.
 He is known for studies on how higher education responds to crisis and technological change.

 Early life and education

 Maloney was born in Hartford, Connecticut on August 8, 1968.
 He graduated from East Windsor High School in 1986.
 Maloney began his undergraduate studies at Syracuse University as a computer science major before switching to English and Textual Studies, earning a BA (1990) and MA (1993).
-This early intersection of technology and literary theory is central to his intellectual interests.
-His scholarly work focused on critical theory, and how technology and pedagogy inform one another in higher education.
-He then earned a graduate certificate from the School of Criticism and Theory of Cornell University in 1997.
-He defended his Ph.D. in English from The Ohio State University, Footnotes in Fiction: A Rhetorical Approach, in 2005.
+This early intersection of technology and literary theory became central to his intellectual interests.
+His scholarly work has focused on critical theory and the ways technology and pedagogy inform one another in higher education.
+He earned a graduate certificate from the School of Criticism and Theory of Cornell University in 1997 and completed his Ph.D. in English at The Ohio State University, Footnotes in Fiction: A Rhetorical Approach, in 2005.